 This course covers key concepts of pharmaceutical chemistry comprising pharmaceutical analysis, inorganic pharmaceuticals and physical chemistry.
 It teaches analytical chemistry to analyse pharmaceuticals as performed in pharmaceutical labs worldwide.
 It also provides the student with knowledge of physicochemical properties of drugs that enables the development of monographs.
-The aim is for students to develop the knowledge and practical skills to analyse pharmaceutical materials for quality control and regulatory aspects and learn basic inorganic and radiochemistry using pharmacy-relevant examples and case studies.
-Students will also participate in integrated practicals to analyse finished pharmaceutical products, compute and resolve pharmaceutical calculations and integrate pharmaceutical analysis as QC/QA data and analytical method development based on drug properties.
+The aim is for students to develop the knowledge and practical skills to analyse pharmaceutical materials for quality control and regulatory aspects and learn basic inorganic and radiochemistry using pharmaceutical products, compute and resolve pharmaceutical calculations and integrate pharmaceutical analysis as QC/QA data and analytical method development based on drug properties.